George Germain, 1st Viscount Sackville: Court martial

 Sackville refused to accept responsibility for refusing to obey orders.
 Back in England, he demanded a court martial, and made it a large enough issue that he obtained his demand in 1760.
 The court found him guilty, and imposed one of the strangest and strongest verdicts ever rendered against a general officer.
 The court's verdict not only upheld his discharge but also ruled that he was "unfit to serve His Majesty in any military Capacity whatever", then ordered that their verdict be read to and entered in the orderly book of every regiment in the army.
-The king had his name struck from the Privy Council rolls.
+The King had his name struck from the Privy Council rolls.

 Early political career

+Member of Parliament

 Sackville had been a Member of Parliament at intervals since 1733.
 He had served terms in both the Dublin and the Westminster bodies, sometimes simultaneously, but had not taken sides in political wrangles.
 Between 1750 and 1755 he served as Chief Secretary for Ireland, during his father's second term as Lord Lieutenant of Ireland.

-When George III took the throne in 1760, Sackville began his political rehabilitation.
+When George III ascended to the British throne in 1760, Sackville began his political rehabilitation.
 There did not seem to be negative repercussions to the European stalemate of the Seven Years' War.
 The victories over the French within the colonial empire provided a chance for events of the war to be forgotten.
 The difficulty of repaying the debts incurred to fight the war caused a period of unstable ministries and shifting political alliances.
 In 1765, King George quietly returned him to the rolls of the Privy Council.

 Initially he was a follower of George Grenville's faction, but he increasingly lined up as a supporter of Lord North and, in 1769, he made the alliance formal.
-Then, in 1769, Lady Elizabeth Germain died without natural heirs, and left her estates, including Drayton, Northamptonshire, to him.
+Then, in 1769, Lady Elizabeth Germain (daughter of Charles Berkeley, 2nd Earl of Berkeley) died without natural heirs, and left her estates, including Drayton, Northamptonshire, to him.
 That not only improved his finances but also gave him the chance to take that name formally.
-After 1770, he was known as Lord George Germain.
+On 16 February 1770 his name was legally changed to George Germain by Act of Parliament under terms of the will of Lady Elizabeth Germain, widow of Sir John Germain, 1st Baronet.
+After 1770, he was known as Lord George Germain (as a Duke's cadet son).

 Secretary of State

 Appointment

 On 10 November 1775, Germain was appointed Secretary of State for the American Department replacing Lord Dartmouth in the post.
 At that time, North's cabinet had three secretaries of state; one each for Europe (the Northern Department), America, and the rest of the world (the Southern Department).
 Besides international relations, the secretaries were responsible for a great deal of Colonial administration and for military operations within their area.
 That made Germain the primary minister responsible for suppressing the rebellion that had broken out in 1775 in the colonies.
-He promoted or relieved Generals, took care of provisions and supplies, and became involved with the strategic planning of the war.
+He promoted or relieved generals, took care of provisions and supplies and became involved with the strategic planning of the war.